TheRealOgPlayer/BodyCalculator/README.md

 # BodyCalculator
-This is a body calculator that I made with Python, it will tell you a couple of things:\n
+This is a body calculator that I made with Python, it will tell you a couple of things:

-BMI \n
+BMI
-METABOLISM SCORE \n
+METABOLISM SCORE
-OVERDOSE AMOUNT IN GRAMS \n
+OVERDOSE AMOUNT IN GRAMS

 This started off as being programmed in Python but I remade it in C++ for those of you who like that more.